cburgmer/jp/goals/Questions.md

 - Should we unwrap values (like jq does with `-r`)?
 - Can we show nicer errors?
 - Do we want to support CSV or TSV out of the box?
+- Do we want to make it easy to generate JSON documents with values from the command line?